romainsacchi/carculator_truck/docs/modeling.rst

 Sulfur concentration values are sourced from HBEFA 4.1 [26]_.
 Lower heating values and CO\ :sub:`2` emission factors for fuels are sourced from p.86 and p.103 of [27]_.
-The fuel properties shown in Table 12 are used for fuels purchased in Switzerland.
+The fuel properties shown in Table 12 are used for fuels purchased in Switzerland but should be applicable for other areas/countries.

 Table 12 Fuels characteristics